 Face, Neck, Chest

 Some patients notice slight flaking, but it is minor.
-You can resume your normal activities immediately after the procedure.
+You can resume your normal activities immediately after the light chemical peel

 Weeks to months depending on the number of treatments

-The immediate benefits include radiant and glowing skin, which is evident after one peel.
-A slight tightening of the skin, improvement in clarity, better color and smoother skin texture are also benefits you will notice after light peel treatments.
+The immediate benefits include radiant and glowing skin, which is evident after one light chemical peel.
+A slight tightening of the skin, improvement in clarity, better color and smoother skin texture are also benefits you will notice after light chemical peel treatments.

 Why do I need skin rejuvenation and resurfacing?